mukesh527/sales_prediction/README.md

 # sales_prediction

-Please refer to the Presentation(PPT) for introduction to problem statement and sales forecast
+Please refer to the Presentation(PPT) for introduction to problem statement and sales forecast with results and insights from results